zirons1/PlaylistDJ/README.md

 ### Prim's Algortihm

 Prim's Algorithm was used to create a minimum spanning tree of the data from an arbitrarily picked first song.

+A handed drawn represntation of the minimum spanning tree can be seen in Attached Files under `tree.jpg`.

 The algorithm returns a dictionary with every song being a key and the value associated is the song that points to it.

 The child-parent dictionary can be see in Attached Files under `path.txt`.